LeahBriscoe/leahbriscoe.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a graduate student in the UCLA Bioinformatics Interdepartmental Program.
+I am currently a PhD Candidate in the UCLA Bioinformatics Interdepartmental Program.
 I am working on creating statistical methods for analyzing microbial populations.